Fasted vs Overfed State (Updated: 2.15.17)

 Benefits of Fasting (Updated: 2.24.17)

-- 3+ day fasts can effectively reboot your immune system via stem cell-based regeneration (Tools of Titans, 24)
+- Extended (3+ day) fasts can effectively reboot your immune system via stem cell based regeneration (Tools of Titans, 24).

 - Extended (5+ day) fasts are an effective cancer prevention strategy.
 Cancer cells that are in all of us just need to be pushed over the edge to be killed.
 Fasting clears out these damaged cells through a process known as autophagy (Guide to IF, 19).
-Fasting is important before cancer treatment because it slows rapidly dividing cells and triggers an energetic crisis that makes cancer cells selectively vulnerable to chemo and radiation (Tools of Titans, 31).
+Fasting is important before standard cancer treatment because it slows rapidly dividing cells and triggers an energetic crisis that makes cancer cells selectively vulnerable to chemo and radiation (Tools of Titans, 31).
 The goal is to kill (starve) cancer cells by not feeding them sugar and carbs, which is their fuel source.
 The ketones that are produced during the fast may act as a protective measure against cancer.
+A ketogenic diet conditions the body to allow other treatments to be more effective.
+Fasting and a ketogenic diet conditions normal cells in the body to be more robust and resist toxic therapies while at the same time do the opposite to cancer cells.
+The ketones upregulate the way the cell manufactures glutathione, (the master antioxidant of the cell) they hyper energize the cell through ATP production, and cancerous cells are put under tremendous oxidative stress due to their inability to efficiently use ketones as energy, partly due to their damaged mitochondria.

-- Autophagy is a benefit of fasting where the body actually cleans out old junk proteins and subcellular parts The absence of nutrients makes the body prioritize which cellular parts to keep since we don’t have the energy to provide for all.
-If you don’t clear out these cells they sit around and create pro-inflammatory cytokines, thus damaging nearby cells.
-Autophagy also plays a role in removing amyloid-beta proteins in the brain, thus preventing Alzheimer’s (Guide to IF 5, 153).
+- Extended: Autophagy, a benefit of fasting, is a genetic program where the body actually cleans out old junky proteins and subcellular parts.
+The absence of nutrients makes the body prioritize which cellular parts to keep since we don’t have the energy to provide for them all.
+If you don’t clear out these cells, they sit around and create pro-inflammatory cytokines, thus damaging nearby cells.
+Autophagy also plays a role in removing amyloid beta proteins in the brain, thus preventing Alzheimer’s (Guide to IF 5, 153).

 - Neurological benefits.
 Fasting turns on the machinery for the production of BDNF → creation of new brain neurons.
 Fasting increases attention, acuity, focus, and memory due to the increase in BDNF.
 Also, insulin is inversely correlated to memory → lower insulin, raise memory (Guide to IF, 150).

-- Powers up Nrf2 Pathway, which is your bodies own production of antioxidants, which assists in detoxification, decreased inflammation, and increased brain protective antioxidants (Grain Brain, 3)
+- Powers up Nrf2 Pathway, which is the bodies own pathway to upregulate the production of antioxidants, which assists in detoxification, decrease in inflammation, and increase in brain protective antioxidants (Grain Brain, 3)

 - Fasting allows you to gain a real sense of when you are hungry and allows you to control your eating patterns.

-- Sustained energy from burning body fat as fuel than burning food.
+- Sustained energy from burning body fat as fuel versus burning food.
 One reason for this is because adrenaline is used to release stored glycogen and facilitate fat-burning.
-The increased adrenaline level stimulates our fat burning metabolism (Guide to IF, 49).
+The increased adrenaline levels stimulates our fat burning metabolism (Guide to IF, 49).
 Increases lipolysis (Fat-burning)

 - Anti-aging effects.
 Fasting raises growth hormone which stimulates the production of new cell parts.
 Growth hormone is known to increase the availability and utility of fats for fuel.
 It also helps to preserve muscle mass and bone density.